 “At first, it was scary because … we’ve never had to go through a strike,” Singh said.
 “But then during it, the few weeks in, we saw the solidarity of the group, and the faith stood strong.”

-Singh said her whole family consists of service workers, with many working at hotels that participated in the strikes.
+Singh said many of her family members are service workers, with some working at hotels that participated in the strikes.

 “It’s been a big thing because my family, as well as my husband’s family, immigrated here many years ago,” Singh said.
 “We’re union strong.”